warrengalyen/Gateway/README.md

 ## Upcoming Features

 - **File viewer**: possibility to show in a popup the file content from the explorer.
-- **Replacement of OpenSSL**: OpenSSL is kinda an annoying stuff, especially for Windows.
+- **OpenSSL Replacement**: OpenSSL is kinda an annoying stuff, especially for Windows.
 Unfortunately rust-ftp requires OpenSSL to build.
-I'm working on replacing it on [rust-fpt](https://github.com/wgalyen/rust-ftp/tree/rust-tls).
+I'm working on replacing it on [rust-ftp](https://github.com/wgalyen/rust-ftp/tree/rust-tls).
 If you want to give me a hand, feel free to contribute.

 ---